 Pangolins are one of the animals that do not have teeth.

 While their claws are strong, they only use them for destroying termite mounds and climbing.
-Their only defence mechanism is to roll into a ball.
+Their only defence mechanism is rolling into a ball.

-While rolling into a ball is helpful against other wildlife, this does, unfortunately, make it easy for human poachers.
+While rolling into a ball is helpful against other wildlife, this does, unfortunately, make it easy for human poachers who just pick them up with ease.

 Pagolins have Scales for protection from predators in the wilderness.
 The scales are essentially body armour that makes up about 20% of the pangolin's body weight.